aria2/aria2/doc/manual-src/en/libaria2.rst

 statistics of the downloads.
 Then, call :func:`getActiveDownload()` function to get the vector of active download's GID.
-For each GID, we retrieve :class:`DownloadHandle` object using :func:`getDownloadHandle` function and get detailed infromation.
+For each GID, we retrieve :class:`DownloadHandle` object using :func:`getDownloadHandle` function and get detailed information.
 Please don't forget to delete :class:`DownloadHandle` after the use and before the next call of :func:`run()`.
 Keep in mind that the life time of :class:`DownloadHandle` object is before the next call of